 Dial repair starting at $25

-Wartime material shortages meant using acrylic for crystals, which yellowed and caused the hands to rust, but we can fix that.
+Wartime material shortages meant using acrylic for crystals, which yellowed and caused the hands to rust.
 If the hands on your watch aren't too pitted they can be polished out and returned to the factory colors of either plum or cobalt blue.

 Hand coloring starting at $15